bere-ai/multimodal-alert-system/README.md

 ## Demo

-Below is a live terminal simulation of the system responding to changing environmental conditions.
+Below is a live terminal simulation showing how the system responds to changing environmental conditions.

 ### Normal state
 ![Normal](screenshots/normal.png)